avivmag/Micro-Service-Framework/README.md

 We also used the 'synchronized-while-wait' mechanism so thread which has no current job will sleep until there is a reason to awake them.

 ## Callback
-Another notable mechanism we used is callbacks.
+Another notable mechanism we used is callback.
 We used callbacks when we had chunks of code we wanted to be ran when an event was triggered, for instance - a request for buying shoes has been completed.

 ## Getting Started